vchain-us/docs/site/vcn/user-guide/notarization.md

 ### Who/what is performing the act of notarization?

-  Notarization is performed by a combination of user action, CodeNotary OpenSource software, and a CodeNotary smart contract.
+  Notarization is performed by a combination of user action, Codenotary OpenSource software, and a Codenotary smart contract.

 ### Who is the witness?

-  The CodeNotary smart contract and every member node of ZTC blockchain are the witnesses who attest to the authenticity of the records stored on the blockchain.
+  The Codenotary smart contract and every member node of ZTC blockchain are the witnesses who attest to the authenticity of the records stored on the blockchain.

 ### Who guarantees that nothing gets changed after the notarization has been processed?